-The University of North Carolina at Pembroke (UNCP), founded in 1887 as a school for the education of American Indians has always prepared students to be responsible stewards of the world.
-Furthermore, UNCP is committed to minimizing its global-warming emissions, while providing educated graduates needed to lead the changes necessary to resolve the world’s social, environmental and economic issues.
-In doing so, positioning itself as a regional leader and model for sustainability, academically and operationally.
+The University of North Carolina at Pembroke (UNCP) was founded in 1887 as a school for the education of American Indians has always prepared students to be responsible stewards of the world.
+Furthermore, UNCP is committed to minimizing its global-warming emissions, while providing educated graduates needed to lead the changes necessary to resolve the world’s social, environmental and economic challenges; in doing so, positioning itself as a regional leader and model for sustainability, academically and operationally.